syeadz/ghdl-vscode-guide/README.md

 ## Quickstart Building and Testing adder1bit

 Run the following commands in the terminal to build and test the adder1bit.
 You can either run the commands manually or use the provided scripts.
+With scripts, only a **single command** is needed to build and test the component.

 ### Manually